BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 * **Backend:** Java Servlets, CouchDB

 ## WERistIN (v2)
-{% img /images/projects/screencapture-weristin-com.png %}
+{% img shadowImg /images/projects/screencapture-weristin-com.png %}
-{% img /images/projects/screencapture-weristin-com2.png %}
+{% img shadowImg /images/projects/screencapture-weristin-com2.png %}

 WERistIN is a local advertising service.
 It is divided into a web version and a stand alone version.
 The stand alone version is integrated into tourist-terminals which are sold in many cities is Austria.
 This Version (V2) is based on GoogleMap and we switched from a list concept to a touchscreen map concept.